jzc-2007/tpu_manager/README.md

 tpu kill/-k <tpu> username # Kill the job in the specified TPU and user
 ```

-This command will not kill the tmux window but will mark the job as "killed."
-After that, you can use `tpu clean` to kill the tmux window.

 Jobs with child jobs that were rerun/resumed will be killed based on the status of their children.
 Use `tpu clean username -re` to make all the rerun/resumed job be cleaned too.

 To kill a specific tmux window (NOT RECOMMENDED):